christorreed/ReeditShipManagement/README.md

 * **X UNOWNED BLOCKS!**
 	* RSM has detected X number of blocks on the current ship which are owned by a player in another faction!
 * **NO SUCH STANCE!**
-	* A command was ignored because the provided stance doens't exist.
+	* A command was ignored because the provided stance doesn't exist.
 	* Stance names are case sensitive!
 * **RESET CUSTOM DATA!**
 	* Something was wrong or missing from your PB custom data, and so RSM has reset it.